Handley Page Halifax: Operational service

 By 1947, the majority of Halifax bombers were deemed to be surplus and scrapped.
 The Halifax remained in widespread service with Coastal Command and RAF Transport Command, Royal Egyptian Air Force and the Armée de l'Air until early 1952.

-The Royal Pakistan Air Force however continued operating them up till 1961, thus Pakistan became the last military user of the type.
-In 1947, the RPAF inherited two Halifax bombers from the RAF which were later heavily used during the 1st Kashmir War in 1948.
-RPAF Halifaxes flew several sorties in support of Pakistani and Kashmiri forces (notably in the Battle of Skardu) during which they conducted night-time Airdrop missions.
+The Royal Pakistan Air Force continued operating the type until 1961, thus Pakistan became the last military user of the type.
+In 1947, the RPAF inherited two Halifax bombers from the RAF which were later extensively used during the 1st Kashmir War in 1948.
+RPAF Halifaxes flew several sorties in support of Pakistani and Kashmiri forces (notably in the Battle of Skardu) during which they conducted night Airdrop missions.
 After the war, six ex-RAF Halifax-BVIs were purchased in 1949.
 Due to their high operational costs, the RPAF Commanders decided not to enlarge the Halifax fleet too much.
-These airplanes were later transferred to the newly raised No. 12 Squadron PAF, where they were only used in emergency situations.
-Gradually, they were transferred to long term storage and were later scrapped.
+These aircraft were later transferred to the new No. 12 Squadron PAF, where they were only used in emergencies.
+Gradually, they were transferred to long-term storage and were later scrapped.

-In September 1997 Halifax 57 Rescue of Canada excavated Halifax LW682 from a bog near the River Dender in Belgium.
-The plane was part of RCAF 426 Squadron, and had been shot down near Geraardsbergen during a raid on Leuven, Belgium on 12 May 1944.
+In September 1997, Halifax 57 Rescue of Canada excavated Halifax LW682 from a bog near the River Dender in Belgium.
+The aircraft was part of 426 Squadron RCAF and had been shot down near Geraardsbergen during a raid on Leuven, Belgium on 12 May 1944.
 During the excavation, the bodies of three crew members were recovered and later given proper burial.
 Several items from the plane were used in restoration of NA337, while other items were transferred to museums.
-The airframe was melted down and used to construct the ceiling of the RAF Bomber Command Memorial in London, which was unveiled in 2012.
+The airframe was melted and used to construct the ceiling of the RAF Bomber Command Memorial in London, which was unveiled in 2012.